qorix-group/score/docs/features/communication/some_ip_gateway/index.rst

 .. note::
   - Checking SOME/IP-SD messages with the ACL is optional because no functional data is transported.
-  - SOME/IP-SD messages are not protected as per AUTOSAR Adaptive specification.
+  - SOME/IP-SD messages are not protected as per specification.

 .. uml::